 This extension allows you to add quotes or ranking from your previous clients, and reviews from renowned companies work best with your ads.

 Getaround uses the review extension to highlight a testimonial by Huffington Post:

 Rotate Your Ads

-As we mentioned at the beginning of this chapter, optimization heavily relies on testing and data collection, ad rotation is the best way to test and collect data on your AdWords ads.
+As we mentioned at the beginning of this section, optimization heavily relies on testing and data collection.
+Ad rotation is the best way to test and collect data on your Google ads.

 Optimizing Display Network Ads

 Display network ads give you a little more room to be creative as they include additional formats, such as images, videos, and rich media types.
 To create effective display ads, make sure the image and copy are relevant so the visitor can make a natural connection among the contents of the ad.